brusig/Hotel_EDA_and_Dash_Visualisation/README.md

 ## Example of visualisation in the dashboard:
 ![Screenshot 2023-01-09 at 14 28 12](https://user-images.githubusercontent.com/116341361/211318950-5e6212cb-799d-4424-8067-231b5f13295c.png)

+For this to work, you need to download this dataset: [515K Hotel Reviews Data in Europe](https://www.kaggle.com/datasets/huypui/data-515k-rating-hotel/download?datasetVersionNumber=2) and insert it into the data folder.
+The dataset was unfortunately too large to upload to github (242mb).

 To run the dash app, simply run the python file (make sure all the imported modules are installed) and head to http://127.0.0.1:8050